petaleks/petaleksandar/_posts/2022-02-10-portfolio-optimization.md

 categories: misc
 ---

-This code was part of the exercise session I gave in the Course: *International Portfolio Management and Investment Analysis*, autumn 2021.
+This code was part of the exercise session I gave in the Course: *International Portfolio Management and Investment Analysis*, autumn 2021 at [JIBS-Jönköping International Business School](https://ju.se/en/about-us/jonkoping-international-business-school.html)

 I did that course together with my supervisor: Prof. Andreas Stephan and my colleage Toni Duras.